MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-browser.md

 If you don't want to send traffic to Microsoft, use the \<about:blank\> value, which honors both domain and non domain-joined devices when it's the only configured URL.

-**Version 1810**:<br>
+**Next major version**:<br>
-When you enable this policy and select an option, and also enable the Configure Start Pages policy, Microsoft Edge ignores the Configure Start Page policy.
+When you enable this policy and select an option, and also enter the URLs of the pages you want in HomePages, Microsoft Edge ignores HomePages.

 <!--/Description-->
 <!--ADMXMapped-->